beccamckinney85/technical-writer/README.md

 I mostly work in the SaaS space, making complex information easy to understand.
 I create user-centric help guides, configuration docs, release notes, video tutorials, and other resources.

 <p>Below, you'll find the links to three of my writing samples.
-Click on the link to go to open the PDF.
+Click on the link to open the PDF.

 *<b>Instruction manual:</b> How-to download and begin using the Lose It! app
 <ul><b>Video tutorial:</b> How-to set up a static site using GitHub pages </ul>